DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience/get-school-experience.md

 image: "/assets/images/international-dt.jpg"
 mobileimage: "/assets/images/steps-hero-mob.jpg"
 description: |-
-  School experience can help your teacher training application.
+  School experience can help you talk to teachers and get an insight into day-to-day school life.
 Here's how to get school experience.
 date: "2021-05-04"
 right_column:
   ctas: